sanchayan7432/Prompt-Leakage-Attack-Defense-Examples-and-Simulations-Study/README.md

-# Prompt-Leakage-Attack-Defense-Examples-and-Simulations-Study
-This project is to cover a simple example based simulation study on five different PLeak attack types, defending them and evaluation of attack and defense metrics.

 # 🛡️ PLeak-SecAlign: Robust Defense Benchmarking for Prompt Leakage Attacks

 This repository implements **PLeak_SecAlign**, an adversarial benchmarking suite that simulates, defends, and evaluates against five advanced prompt-leaking attack techniques on Large Language Models (LLMs).